-The ATP identity system has a number of requirements:
+The atproto identity system has a number of requirements:

-Adopting this system should give applications the tools for end-to-end encryption, signed user data, service sign in, and general interoperation.
+Using the atproto identity system gives applications the tools for end-to-end encryption, signed user data, service sign-in, and general interoperation.

-We use two interrelated forms of identifiers: the handle and the DID.
-Handles are DNS names while DIDs are an emerging W3C standard which act as secure & stable IDs.
+We use two interrelated forms of identifiers: handles and DIDs.
+Handles are DNS names while DIDs are a W3C standard with multiple implementations which provide secure & stable IDs.
+AT Protocol supports the DID PLC and DID Web variants.

 The following are all valid user identifiers: